monitoringartist/dockbix-agent-xxl/README.md

 # Security issues

-Our zabbix-agent-xxl Docker images are secutiry scanned regularly.
+Our zabbix-agent-xxl Docker images are security scanned regularly.
 All detected vulnerabilities are fixed*:

 * Critical vulnerabilities - within 72 hours of notification
 * Major vulnerabilities - within 7 days of notification